Friday, January 18, 2019

-The next meeting will be the March Officers/Planning Meeting.
+The next meeting will be the January Officers/Planning Meeting.
 This is, naturally, MANDATORY for all Chapter officers as well as all District Deputies.
 Grand Knights as well as council delegates and non-delegates are always welcome to attend.
-The meeting will be held on Friday, March 9, 2018.
-It w
+The meeting will be held on Friday, January 11, 2019.

 There has been an ongoing problem in many areas of our Chapter wherein councils have been unable to reach a field agent.
 Through the efforts of our worthy Chapter President this problem has, hopefully, been resolved.
 Follow the link below to read the attached letter for the details.

 Prayer for Life

 O God, our Creator,

 all life is in y

 We often discuss who might be the best athletes, the best artists, the best writers, the best musicians; also, it must be said, there are the best of mothers.
 By far—and in a class by herself—the Blessed Virgin Mary was, is and always will be the best of all mothers.

 Please notify the web master if you wish your Council's site to be listed.